JustJoeYo/hang-in-there/README.md

 ### Learning Goals:

+* Practice reading, understanding, and using existing code
+* Write clean, DRY JavaScript
+    - Build out functionality using functions that show trends toward SRP
+    - Manipulate the page after it has loaded by adding, removing, and updating elements on the DOM
+    - Use array prototype iterator methods to reformat data and display it on the DOM
+* Use CSS and HTML to match styling and layout of provided comps

 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)

 ### Wins + Challenges:

+#### Wins:
+- Successfully implemented all required poster generation goals that allow users to create, save, and manage custom motivational content
+- Developed a clean DRY application with reusable code to eliminate any repitition.
+- Created a seemless user side application where the page does not require you to reload for DOM changes.

+#### Challenges:
+- Ensuring event listeners didn't duplicate elements to prevent unintended behaviors
+- Ensuring that the responsive design works across different screen sizes required additional CSS adjustments and testing; a bit funky at times

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)